IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 public toggleSummary(column: IgxColumnComponent) {
 }
 ```
-As you can see, we are adding `Draggable` attribute set to false.
+As you can see, we are adding `draggable` attribute set to false.

 ### Cell Template

-`Cell` applies the provided template to all cells in the column.
+When cell template is set it changes all the cells in the column.
 The context object provided in the template consists of the cell value provided implicitly and the cell object itself.
-It can be used to define a template where the cells can grow according to their content, as in the below example.
+It can be used to define a template where the cells' text could be formatted e.g. as title case.

 ```html
 <igx-column field="Name">